East Hollywood

 If you're looking for a place to grab a drink, Dresden is a must, especially if you're a fan of nostalgia.
 Harvard & Stone is a great venue for indie bands, and you can start your night a few doors down at the wine bar Tabula Rasa Bar.
 If you want to start drinking early, you can stop by the Drawing Room, although I have to mention that my old acquaintance who used to sell cocaine would hang out there.

 For dinner, I highly recommend Ye Olde Rustic Inn.
 It's a British pub that serves the best chicken wings in the city.
-And of course, there's Little Dom's, where you might spot a certain actor who has his own booth.
-It's a great place for people-watching.
+And of course, there's Little Dom's, It's a great place for people-watching.
 Dasano Pizza Bakery used to be my favorite for many years, but my love for Neapolitan pizza has faded.
 However, the experience at Desano cannot be beaten.

 SAPP Coffee Shop

-I'm assuming the reason I never ate at SAPP Coffee Shop before 2011 is due to the fact that they close at 7 pm.
+I'm assuming the reason I never ate at SAPP Coffee Shop before 2011 is because they close at 7 pm.
 My Thai proclivity usually starts a little later in the night.
 My time down the street at LACC (Los Angeles City College) had me eating at each of SAPP's neighbors and Jumbo's Clown Room in the next strip mall over.
 Sanamluang Cafe across the street is still my Thai food late-night go-to spot.
-I came to SAPP (I don't actually think they have coffee) because Bourdain stopped by for noodles on No Reservations at the end of the aughts.
+I came to SAPP (I don't think they have coffee) because Bourdain stopped by for noodles on No Reservations at the end of the aughts.
 One stop in and this became the must-try for any visiting friends.
-Order the Boat Noodle Soup, Papaya Salad, and otherworldly Jade Noodles, wash it down with a Thai tea.
+Order the Boat Noodle Soup, Papaya Salad, and otherworldly Jade Noodles, and wash it down with Thai tea.

 Jade Noodles $15 Boat Noodle Soup $12